privacybydesign/IrmaServerSwift/README.md

 }
 ```

-To start an irma session, the server can now call `StartSession` with a session request as described in TODO.
+To start an IRMA session, the server can now call `StartSession` with a session request as described in TODO.
 This results in a token and a session pointer.
-The session pointer can be passed to irma_mobile using one of the front-end libraries such as irmajs.
+The session pointer can be passed to `irma_mobile` using one of the front-end libraries such as `irmajs`.
 The token allows the requestor to monitor the sessions status and fetch its results.
 The results of the session can be obtained using `GetSessionResult`, which returns the status of the library.
 A example of how to use this, taken from the example server, is shown below:

 ```swift
 router.get("/startSession") { request, response, next in